limesarelife/SIADS_699_CAPSTONE/README.md

 We have already added all needed details for Postgres to properly interact with the application/project in the requirements.txt and in the settings.py and models.py so no need to change anything.

-Once pgadmin is set up in your code editor, run the application by typing python manage.py runserver in your terminal to make sure everything is working as should and there are no other configuration or settings changes to be made and all the dependencies are installed.
+Once pgadmin is set up in your code editor, run the application by typing the command below in your terminal to make sure everything is working as should and there are no other configuration or settings changes to be made and all the dependencies are installed.

+    python manage.py runserver

 If everything is okay the next step is to migrate our user response data from the second quiz to the database.
 To do this run the following code:

     python manage.py makemigrations
     python manage.py migrate